 |

-| Photo by Randy Baldwin |
+Photo by Randy Baldwin |

 Digital Film Schools and Film.

-In my opinion, any Digital Video School that does not offer at least ONE film class is behaving irresponsibly.
-It may be wise to not support digital schools with your tuition if they have completely snubbed film.
-If a film school has 99 digital video classes, they can easily accommodate a couple of film classes as well.
+If a film school has numerous digital video classes, they can easily accommodate a couple of film classes as well.
 It would be interesting to see digital film schools actually have one class split into two groups, one shoots a scripted project in film while the other one shoots the same project in video.

-My pro film position has nothing to do with actual digital technology.
-It has everything to do with the way digital video is promoted.
-Over promoting digital technology by bashing the wonderful filmic tools that already exist isn't necessary nor is it productive.
 I believe there is room for both Film and Digital to peacefully co-exist for at least the next 10 years and well beyond.
 If digital advocates continue their aggressive tactics of slamming film every chance they get, many will miss out on the advantage of learning how both digital and film technology work independently of each other.
-Did you know that most people incorrectly believe that EVERYTHING is shot digitally nowadays?
-Most television shows opening credits mention that they are broadcasting in HI-DEF DIGITAL WITHOUT ever mentioning that the actual program itself was shot on film!
-This deception works against people's basic understanding of how much film is still being shot, even in 2008.

 |